-At Cushman®, we pride ourselves on a long history of building safe and reliable work vehicles to help you get the job done.
-The longevity and safety of your vehicle are only as good as the care and maintenance you put into it.
-Although by no means a comprehensive list, the following tips and recommendations can help ensure that drivers and passengers of Cushman vehicles remain safe and enjoy their Cushman experience.
+Cushman® takes pride in a long history of building safe and reliable work vehicles to help you get the job done.
+The following tips and recommendations will help you ensure that both drivers and passengers end every work day without injury.

 - Read and follow all safety precautions outlined in the owner’s manual of your Cushman vehicle.
 Also, know and follow all state and local regulations governing the use of light-transportation and utility vehicles in your area.

 - Keep hands and feet inside the vehicle at all times.